HidayatRivai2020/Python/README.md

 - Current version: 3.11.4
 - Script or interpreted language

-## Python interpreter behaviour
+## Python Interpreter Behaviour
 - typically reads code from top to bottom
 - throws error based on checking:
     - lexis: vocabulary of a programming language
     - syntax: set of rules that define the structure of a programming language
     - semantics: the meaning of code and what it does when executed

-## How to check python version
+## How to Check Python Version
 - open a new terminal
-- python --version
+- `python --version`

-## How to run python
+## How to Run Python
 - command line
     - open a new terminal
     - `python`
     - write the command
     - `quit()` after it is done
 - python files
-    - create a python file with format `.py`
+    - create a Python file with format `.py`
     - open a new terminal
     - `python file_name.py`
 - interpreter
-    - `source code`: text file with python instruction
+    - `source code`: text file with Python instructions
-    - `interpreter`: translation tool to translate from python into real computer command
+    - `interpreter`: translation tool to translate from Python into real computer command

 ## More
 - `__pycache__`: cache to run python faster